All Episodes

 And they said in the aftermath, in the aftermath of the trip, he had gone down to Texas to try to ameliorate support there because a bunch of right-wing radicals were opposed to JFK and were threatening great damage to the country and this kind of thing.

-And then the assassination occurred, and a communist killed JFK.
+And a communist killed JFK.

 I don't care whatever else you think, Lee Harvey Oswald killed JFK.

-He was not a right winger.
+He was not a right-winger.

 He was not from Dallas.